UK People are at Risk of Lyme Disease

 10th May 2019

-May marks Lyme Disease awareness month and Public Health England is encouraging people to “be tick aware”.
+May marks Lyme Disease Awareness Month, and Public Health England is encouraging people to “be tick aware”.
 If you work outdoors or just love spending your time doing outdoor activities, you could be at risk of contracting Lyme disease.
 The disease is most commonly contracted late spring – early summer, so make sure you are vigilant and quick responding in the event of a tick bite.
-Below is our Lyme disease UK map, showing you the areas of the UK you are most at risk of contracting Lyme disease from a tick bite.
+Below is our Lyme disease UK map, showing you the areas of the UK at which you are most at risk of contracting Lyme disease from a tick bite.

 Ticks & Lyme Disease

 Ticks are tiny spider-like creatures that live in woods and areas with long grass.
 They cannot fly or jump.
 Instead, they climb onto vegetation and wait for their victim to brush against the plants they’re on.
 They then use this as an opportunity to climb onto their future host.
 This is when ticks bite.

 Lyme disease is a serious illness which can be spread to humans from the bite of an infected tick.
 Each year, more and more cases of Lyme disease are being diagnosed across the United Kingdom.

 Tick bites do not hurt, and so it’s difficult to know if you’ve been bitten without seeing the tick.
 As a tick sucks blood, it can transfer viruses, bacteria, parasites, and even poison to their human host, which can lead to a range of moderate to severe health issues in humans.
 This is why it’s important to know the symptoms of Lyme disease and to seek treatment after a tick bite as early as possible.

 Symptoms of Lyme disease

 Initial symptoms differ from person to person, which makes Lyme disease very difficult to diagnose.
 Some people with Lyme disease may have no symptoms at all.
 For cases where there are symptoms, there are three commonly experienced phases: